 Christian Dior Couture SAS experienced a data breach affecting a database containing personal information of Dior clients.
 The breach discovered on May 7, 2025, and an investigation determined that a cybercriminal accessed the Dior database on Jan.
 26, 2025.

-The data breach was also disclosed to the California Attorney General's office on July 18, 2025.
-The total number of affected clients has not been released.
+The data breach was also disclosed to the California, Massachusetts, New Hampshire, Texas, Washington, and Vermont Attorneys Generals' offices on July 18 and July 21, 2025, respectively.
 The incident is considered severe due to the nature of the data exposed, which could be used in identity theft or fraud schemes if obtained by malicious actors.

 Christian Dior Couture SAS contained the incident and engaged cybersecurity experts to investigate and secure their systems.
 The company is also offering 24 months of Experian IdentityWorks credit monitoring services.